Ben & Jerry's sues parent Unilever to block sale of Israeli business | Business

 An injunction against transferring the business and related trademarks to Avi Zinger, who runs American Quality Products Ltd, was essential to "protect the brand and social integrity Ben & Jerry's has spent decades building," the complaint said.
 Ben & Jerry's said its board voted 5-2 to sue, with the two Unilever appointees dissenting.

-In a statement, Unilever said it does not discuss pending litigation, but that it had the right to sell the disputed business and "the deal has already closed."
-Lawyers for Zinger did not immediately respond to requests for comment.
-Last week, Zinger settled his own lawsuit against Ben & Jerry's for refusing to renew his license.
+Unilever, in a statement, said it does not discuss pending litigation, but that it had the right to sell the disputed business and the transaction had already closed.
+"It's a done deal," Zinger's lawyer Alyza Lewin said in a separate statement.
+The sale resolved Zinger's own lawsuit in March against Ben & Jerry's for refusing to renew his license.

 Last July, Ben & Jerry's said it would end sales in the occupied West Bank and parts of East Jerusalem, and sever its three-decade relationship with Zinger.
 Israel condemned the move, and some Jewish groups accused Ben & Jerry's of anti-Semitism.
 Some investors, including at least seven U.S. states, divested their Unilever holdings.